Guess who comes back in Solo?

 Seriously though, how'd she learn to fight like that?

 Here's what I think the story is.
-Darth Maul has been training Q'ira as his apprentice and has taught her Teras Kasi.
-(OK, about to briefly get deep in the nerdom weeds here): In the Extended Star Wars universe, which refers to books, comics and video games Lucasfilm does not recognize as canon, Maul was a practitioner of Teras Kasi, and while in the film it's not explicitly stated that he has anything to do with the martial art, it can easily be assumed he passed on his skills to Q'ira.
+Darth Maul has been training Qi'ra as his apprentice and has taught her Teras Kasi.
+(OK, about to briefly get deep in the nerdom weeds here): In the Star Wars Legends universe, which refers to books, comics and video games Lucasfilm does not recognize as canon, Maul was a practitioner of Teras Kasi, and while in the film it's not explicitly stated that he has anything to do with the martial art, it can easily be assumed he passed on his skills to Qi'ra.

 What now?

 I was entertained by Solo, but it didn't leave me with any great desire to see it again anytime soon.
-However, the Q'ira reveal and Darth Maul appearance was a huge surprise for me and for sure was my favorite moment in the film.
+Aside from a few cool moments, I just wasn't invested in the story the way I typically am with Star Wars films.
+However, the Qi'ra reveal and Darth Maul appearance was a huge surprise for me and for sure was my favorite moment in the film.

-I don't really care what happens next with Han or Lando, but I can't wait to see where they take Q'ira's character.
-She proved herself quite the combatant and a female Sith (if indeed that's what's she's in training to be) isn't something we've seen on the big screen before.
+I don't really care what happens next with Han or Lando, but I can't wait to see where they take Qi'ra's character.
+She proved herself quite the combatant and a potential female Sith (if indeed that's what's she's in training to be) isn't something we've seen on the big screen before.
 Also, it's just so exciting to have Darth Maul back on the big screen.
-His fight with Obi-Wan and Qui-Gon Jinn in Episode 1 is still one of my favorite lightsaber battles ever.
+His fight with Obi-Wan and Qui-Gon Jinn in The Phantom Menace is still one of my favorite lightsaber battles ever.
 Hopefully we don't have to wait too long to find out what happens next.

 Solo: A Star Wars Story: Here's everything more we know about the latest Star Wars film, including when you can see it, who else stars and what you can expect when it opens.